Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

-$\tn{DG}(g,\mfs,A)$ is the set of possible combinatorial types of stable genus $g$ $k$-marked degree $A$ log maps of contact order $\mfs$.
+$\tn{DG}(g,\mfs,A)$ is the set of possible combinatorial types of stable connected genus $g$ $k$-marked degree $A$ log curves of contact type $\mfs$.
 Note that the defining conditions of $\tn{DG}(g,\mfs,A)$ do not capture Definition~\ref{LogMap_dfn}.\ref{GObs_e}; the latter is a non-combinatorial condition.
-Example~\ref{2dinP3toP2P2_ex} below illustrates a legitimate $\Gamma$ such that the space of pre-log maps has an expected dimension larger than the expected dimension of the (virtually) main stratum.
+Example~\ref{2dinP3toP2P2_ex} below illustrates a legitimate $\Gamma$ such that the moduli space of pre-log curves of type $\Gamma$ has an expected dimension larger than the expected dimension of the (virtually) main stratum.
 Then, imposing Condition~\ref{GObs_e} of Definition~\ref{LogMap_dfn} would reduce the dimension to less than the expected dimension of the (virtually) main stratum. \\